01656 857 878

 Frequently Asked Questions

-â–¹ Most patients are able to return to work within a few days of surgery.
+When can I drive / work / play sports?Most LASIK patients are able to return to work within a 48 hours of surgery.
+LASEK and PRK patients may take up to a week to recover.
+You will be advised by your doctor beforehand how much time to take off work.
 If you work in a dusty environment you may be advised to refrain from returning to work for a few weeks.
-Patients are also usually able to drive within a few days of surgery.
+While you won't be able to drive yourself home from surgery, LASIK patients are usually able to drive within a few days, and LASEK/PRK patients after a week.
+Playing sports (apart from contact sports) is safe after one week, and patients can fly within a few days.
 It is recommended to wait at least a month before returning to moderate/intense sporting activities.
 Please note that these are examples and you will be advised based on your individual circumstances.